camilasalmeida/men-stack-crud-app-fruits/README.md

 - When a user submits the form on the /fruits/new page, the browser sends a request to our server with the form data.
 To access this data in Express, we need to use middleware.
 Specifically, we’ll use express.urlencoded.

 - Middleware **express.urlencoded**: This middleware parses incoming request bodies, extracting form data and converting it into a JavaScript object.
 It then attaches this object to the `req.body` property of the request, making the form data easily accessible within our route handlers.

+ - Middleware **method-override**: Tricks our express app into thinking that we’ve made PUT and DELETE requests from the browser.
+By doing this, we’re able to stick to our routing conventions, while at the same time, behind the scenes, using HTTP methods that the browser supports.

+ - Middleware **morgan**: Serves as a logging tool for our HTTP requests, providing valuable insights into application behavior.

 -  1. `req` is the request object that contains information about the HTTP request.
    2.  `params` is an object within the request object that holds ***route*** parameters.
 These are the parts of the URL that are defined with a colon(:) in the route path.